-At that time, visitors must adhere to the same policy as employees.
-At the beginning of every shift, everyone who enters a [Company Name] site, is required to sign the same Daily Self-Declaration Form and answer the same COVID related questions as any other employee.
+Establishing a Visitor Policy is important.
+At some point, visitors will be returning to the workplace.
+INSERT ORGANIZATION NAME 30 UPDATED DATE: 12/25/2020 At that time, visitors must adhere to the same policy as employees.
+At the beginning of every shift, everyone who enters a site, is required to sign the same Daily Self-Declaration Form and answer the same COVID related questions as any other employee.
 Visitors must do the following: